yomaq/yomaq.github.io/_posts/2024-04-30-zfs-encryption-backups-and-convenience.md

 ## Luks encryption - Initrd-ssh and Nixos-anywhere

-In the above disko module I made, encryption with luks is an option (required for the two disk configuration).
+In the above Disko module I made, encryption with luks is an option (required for the two disk configuration).
-To install the encrypted system I use a script to run nixos-anywhere and pass in the encryption password needed to disko from 1password.
+To install the encrypted system I use a script to run Nixos-anywhere and pass in the encryption password needed to disko from 1password.
 Out of scope, but I also deploy my [agenix](https://github.com/ryantm/agenix) keys this way.
 If I want to be able to connect to Tailscale on the first boot, I need to already have keys configured with agenix permissions before I install the system.

-Obviously don't need to use 1password, but its what I've chosen to use for now.
+Don't need to use 1Password, but it's what I've chosen to use for now.

 ```bash
 #! /run/current-system/sw/bin/bash